-- 2.66.
-Each phase of an I&C development process uses information developed in earlier phases, and provides results to be used as the input for later phases. - 2.67.
-The results of each life cycle phase should be verified against the requirements set by the previous phases. - 2.68.
-A Requirements Traceability Matrix can be used to document confirmation that requirements are satisfactorily met in each life cycle phase and that appropriate action was taken where requirements were not satisfactorily met. - 2.69.
-The overall I&C, each I&C system, and each I&C component should be validated to confirm it implements all of their requirements (both functional and non-functional), and to investigate for the existence of behaviour that is not required (see paragraphs 2.129 to 2.143). - 2.70.
-Note that the term component includes hardware, software such as application software and firmware, and HDL descriptions. - 2.71.
-Verification and validation should be carried out by teams, individuals, or groups that are independent of the designers and developers. - 2.72.
-Establishing independence of verification and validation normally involves ensuring that the V&V teams, individuals, or groups: - Have adequate technical competence and knowledge, - Can set their own scope, - Are not subject to pressure from the developers, - Are not subject to reduction in budget or schedule constraints that would prevent them from completing their scope, and - Are allowed to submit their findings to programme management without adverse pressure from the development group. - 2.73.
-The amount and type of independence of the V&V should be suitable for the safety class of the system or component involved. - 2.74.
-Verification and validation activities, including records of detected anomalies and their disposition, should be documented and recorded. - 2.75.
-Technical communications between the V&V teams, system integration teams, commissioning teams and the system designers and developers should be recorded.
+2.66.
+Each phase of an I&C development process uses information developed in earlier phases, and provides results to be used as the input for later phases.

+2.67.
+The results of each life cycle phase should be verified against the requirements set by the previous phases.

+2.68.
+A Requirements Traceability Matrix can be used to document confirmation that requirements are satisfactorily met in each life cycle phase and that appropriate action was taken where requirements were not satisfactorily met.

+2.69.
+The overall I&C, each I&C system, and each I&C component should be verified to confirm it implements all of their requirements (both functional and non-functional), and to investigate for the existence of behaviour that is not required (see paragraphs 2.129 to 2.143).
+The requirements defining the overall I&C, each I&C system, and each I&C component should be validated to confirm they are fulfilled as intended.

+2.70.
+Note that the term component includes hardware, software such as application software and firmware, and HDL descriptions.

+2.71.
+Verification and validation should be carried out by individuals, teams, or organizational groups that are independent of the designers and developers.

+2.72.
+Establishing independence of verification and validation normally involves ensuring that the V&V teams, individuals, or organizational groups:

+- Have adequate technical competence and knowledge, - Can set their own scope, - Are not subject to pressure from the developers, - Are not subject to reduction in budget or schedule constraints that would prevent them from completing their scope, and - Are allowed to submit their findings to programme management without adverse pressure from the development group.

+2.73.
+The amount and type of independence of the V&V should be suitable for the safety class of the system or component involved.

+2.74.
+V&V may occur in parallel at different levels of independence (for example V&V carried out by testers independent from developers in the original development organisation, plus independent V&V carried out by a separate organisation).

+2.75.
+Verification and validation activities, including records of detected anomalies and their disposition, should be documented.
+If anomalies are detected in the V&V stage, the resulting design modifications and their implementation should be subject to the same V&V process performed previously.

+2.76.
+Technical communications between the V&V teams, system integration teams, commissioning teams and the system designers and developers should be documented.